What is Liquid Staking? Complete Guide for 2026

 Opportunity cost

-At ~6% APY, liquid staking is solid but not spectacular.
+At 5 to 7% APY, liquid staking is solid but not spectacular.
 In a bull market with high DeFi yields, you might find better risk-adjusted returns elsewhere.
 The advantage is that with an LST, you can also pursue those opportunities (e.g., deposit your mSOL as collateral on Kamino).

 How to start